kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 However, the ability to build a linear model that is not heavily influenced by outliers might be of interest in certain cases.

 *	The model is built automatically and is not reviewed by a human (e.g. as an intermediate step in a data-mining procedure).
+This is increasingly common in systems that build on top of the least squares model to improve their performance in some way.

 *	The human reviewer is not skilled to know which plots to inspect for influential and discrepant observations, or may not know how to interpret these plots.

 Some criticism of robust methods are that there are too many different robust methods and that these routines are much more computationally expensive than ordinary least squares.
 The first point is true, as this as a rapidly evolving field, however the latter objection is not of too much concern these days.
-Robust methods are now available in most decent software packages.
+Robust methods are now available in most decent software packages, and are stabilizing towards a few reliable robust estimators.

-If you would like to read up some more, a nice introduction targeted at engineering readers is given in PJ Rousseeuw's "Tutorial to Robust Statistics", *Journal of Chemometrics*, **5**, 1-20, 1991. `Link to the paper <http://dx.doi.org/10.1002/cem.1180050103>`_.
+If you would like to read up some more, a nice introduction targeted at engineering readers is given in PJ Rousseeuw's "`Tutorial to Robust Statistics <http://dx.doi.org/10.1002/cem.1180050103>`_", *Journal of Chemometrics*, **5**, 1-20, 1991.

 In R the various efforts of international researchers is being consolidated.
 The ``robustbase`` package provides basic functionality that is now well established in the field; use that package if you want to assemble various robust tools yourself.
 On the other hand, a more comprehensive package called ``robust`` is also available which provides robust tools that you should use if you are not too concerned with the details of implementation.